HristinaStoyanova68/Crepe-Paper-Flower-Shop/README.md

 Any logged-in user who is not the owner of an item can like it, and the count of likes is displayed on the item's screen.
 - **Guest Visitors:**
 Unauthenticated visitors can browse all collections and their contents but cannot add, modify, delete, or like items within the collections.

+## Project Structure

+The project follows a structured organization to enhance maintainability and ease of navigation.
+Here's a brief overview of the main directories and their purposes:

+- **/client:**
+ Contains the frontend application built with React.

+- **/public:**
+ Static assets and HTML template.

+- **/src:**
+ React components, styles, and application logic.

 ## API Reference

 ### API Description: